 Present - Could Not Confirm

 During a home or property inspection, every effort is made to inspect the visible components of the electrical system grounding.
 The grounding system is critical for safely discharging electrical surges, especially in the case of lightning strikes.
+A driven ground rod was located on the east side of the home.
 There is no way in the context of a home inspection to verify the "effectiveness" of the grounding system as much of the system is not visible, and there are no practical tests one can perform in the way we can test a furnace or a plumbing fixture.
-The grounding rod and wire do not meet modern building practices.
-Contact a qualified electrician to further evaluate and repair as required.

 Electric Distribution and Finish Wiring